stormdirus2/Memento-Mori/README.md

 I always thought Phantoms were so cool visually and in how their attack patterns work.\
 Sadly, they are quite irrelevant at their best, and incredibly annoying at their worst.

-So I decided to make them much more annoying.
+So I decided to make them much more interesting.

 Phantoms will now spawn every 10 seconds during night in numbers according to your Attrition level.\
-A lack of Attrition would mean no Phantoms spawn, IV would mean 4 would spawn.\
+A lack of Attrition would mean no Phantoms spawn, IV would mean 4 would spawn.

+\
 They only spawn if you are not under a block, so it is encouraged to stay inside during night.

 They attack the player even if they are possessing a mob.
 Even possessing a Phantom does not stop these beasts.

-With their 60 soul damage, it's easy for them to deck even a netherite-clad player.\
+With their 60 soul damage, it's easy for them to deck even a netherite-clad player.

 Make sure to remember that reaching Attrition IV from soul damage will kill you, so no amount of armor will stop them.
+\
+So... what WILL stop them?

+Light.

+If you are in a spot with light, not only will they not spawn, but existing ones will not be able to even touch you.
 </details>

 ######